 This is a deprecated property introduced in 1364-2001 that is not referenced in any other standard.
-For vpiIn-tegerVar, vpiTimeVar, vpiRealVar, and vpiRegArray its value being TRUE meant that these objects represented multidimensional unpacked arrays.
+For vpiIn-tegerVar, vpiTimeVar, vpiRealVar, vpiRegArray, and vpiNetArray, its value being TRUE meant that these objects represented multidimensional unpacked arrays.

-36.1.2 VPI Mechanism to Deal With Incompatibilities
+35.13.2 VPI Mechanisms to Deal With Incompatibilities

 Capability shall be provided to emulate the incompatible VPI behaviors where they conflict with the current standard.
-This allows older VPI applications dependent on this behavior to be run unmodified, as long as they are applied to designs they are compatible with.
+This allows older VPI applications dependent on these behaviors to be run unmodified, as long as they are applied only to designs (or portions of designs) they are compatible with.
+Two mechanisms to support this shall be provided, which can be used in combination: